jedrichards/seisaku-as3/README.markdown

 # Seisaku Lib
-## AS3 library developed by Seisaku Limited
+## AS3 library developed by [Seisaku Ltd](http://www.seisaku.co.uk)

-Not a framework, but a set of battle hardened constantly improved generic classes and utilities.
-At its core is a base class for view components called HideableSprite that provides a robust API for simple show/hide operations.
+A set of battle hardened constantly improved generic classes and utilities.
+At its core is a base class for view components called `HideableSprite` that provides a robust API for show/hide operations.
 Please feel free to use the library in whole, or in part, in anyway you see fit.

-The files in the repository currently take the form of a Flash Builder Flex Library Project.
-The raw AS files, supporting SWCs and actual seisaku-lib SWC are all present in the repo.

-Documentation can be found here www.seisaku.co.uk/docs.
+Documentation can be found [here](http://www.seisaku.co.uk/docs).

-An online version of the debug console can be found here www.seisaku.co.uk/console.
+A debug console (for `Debug.log()` output) can be found [here](http://www.seisaku.co.uk/console).

-If you find a bug, or have a suggestion, please get in touch.
+Some of the classes make use of the excellent [GreenSock Tweening Platform v11](http://www.greensock.com/v11/) and extend [PureMVC](http://trac.puremvc.org/PureMVC_AS3/wiki/Downloads) classes, so the relevant SWCs have been included in the repo.